Monarch butterfly: Larva

 The larva (caterpillar) has five stages (instars), molting at the end of each instar.
 Instars last about 3 to 5 days, depending on factors such as temperature and food availability.

-The first-instar caterpillar that emerges from the egg is pale green or grayish-white, shiny, and almost translucent, with a large, black head.
+The first-instar caterpillar that emerges from the egg is pale green or grayish-white, shiny, almost translucent, with a large, black head.
 It lacks banding coloration or tentacles.
-The larvae or caterpillar eats its egg case and begins to feed on milkweed with a circular motion, often leaving a characteristic, arc-shaped hole in the leaf.
+The larva or caterpillar eats its egg case and begins to feed on milkweed in a circular motion, often leaving a characteristic, arc-shaped hole in the leaf.
 Older first-instar larvae have dark stripes on a greenish background and develop small bumps that later become front tentacles.
 The first instar is usually between 2 and 6 mm long.

 The second-instar larva develops a characteristic pattern of white, yellow, and black transverse bands.
 The larva has a yellow triangle on the head and two sets of yellow bands around this central triangle.
-It is no longer translucent, and is covered in short setae.
+It is no longer translucent and is covered in short setae.
 Pairs of black tentacles begin to grow, a larger pair on the thorax and a smaller pair on the abdomen.
 The second instar is usually between 6 mm and 1 cm long.

 The third-instar larva has more distinct bands and the two pairs of tentacles become longer.
-Legs on the thorax differentiate into a smaller pair near the head and larger pairs further back.
+Legs on the thorax differentiate into smaller pairs near the head and larger pairs further back.
 Third-instar larvae usually feed using a cutting motion on leaf edges.
 The third instar is usually between 1 and 1.5 cm long.
 The fourth-instar larva has a different banding pattern.
 It develops white spots on the prolegs near its back, and is usually between 1.5 and 2.5 cm long.